mrosseel/vast-automation/README.md

 ### run the command

+Install pipenv to manage the python dependencies.

-Install a virtual environment (do this once):
+Install the dependencies and the virtual environment (do this once):

-`python3 -m venv .venv`
+`pipenv install`

 Activate a python virtual environment (do this every time):

-`source .venv/bin/activate`

-Make sure you have all the necessary python dependencies (do this once):

-`python -m pip install -r requirements.txt`
+`pipenv shell`

 Run the actual processing software to get all options: